Bubblegum music: 1970s hits and influence

 Many musicians who grew up with the genre later incorporated bubblegum influences in their work.
 Although it is rarely acknowledged by music critics, who typically dismissed the genre, bubblegum's simple song structures, upbeat tempos, and catchy hooks were carried into punk rock.
 The Ramones were the most prominent of the bubblegum-influenced punk bands, adopting cartoon personae and later covering two bubblegum standards "Little Bit O' Soul" and "Indian Giver".
 Pitzonka stated of bubblegum's legacy:

 Bubblegum dance

-The term "bubblegum dance" has sometimes been used to describe music that has characteristics of bubblegum pop and dance music, especially dance-pop.
-The 1971 Osmonds song "One Bad Apple" is an early example.
-Bubblegum dance also can refer to a Eurodance subgenre that emerged in the mid-90s.
+The term "bubblegum dance" has sometimes been used to describe music.
+The 1971 Osmonds song "One Bad Apple" is a prototypical example, modeled after the style of the Jackson 5.
+Another example is Danish-based Eurodance being labeled as such, most notably "Barbie Girl" from Aqua.